 The Director of Marsh’s Library is responsible for the strategic direction and management of the institution.
 The Deputy Director works with the Director to manage the staff, finances and the practical, day-to-day running of the Library.

 Under the terms of the 1997 Cultural Institutions Act, the Minister for the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media can nominate two individuals as Governors and Guardians of Marsh’s Library.
-Each of the Minister’s nominees can serve for a maximum of five years, and may be re-nominated for a second term of five years.
+Each of the Minister’s nominees serves for a maximum of five years, and may be re-nominated for a second term of five years.

 The Governors and Guardians receive no financial reward or expenses of any kind.